Golden Triangle Tour with Varanasi 8 Days (Spiritual Heritage Trip)

 • Tour Type:Golden Triangle Tour Packages

-• Language:Chinese, English, French, German, Italian, Russian, Spanish
+• Language:Chinese, English, French, German, Italian, Japanese, Russian, Spanish

 The classic "Golden Triangle" is world-renowned, forming a neat geographic triangle on the map connecting the capital city of New Delhi, the romantic city of Agra, and the flamboyant Pink City of Jaipur.
 However, simply touring these three cities only tells half the story of India.